Anntey/kaggle-cancer-detection/README.md

 Data: 220 025 histopathologic scans of lymph node sections

-Task: predict a probability that an image contains tumor tissue
+Task: predict the probability that an image contains tumor tissue

 Evaluation: area under the ROC curve